krakenCookie/krakenCookie.github.io/_posts/2016-11-14-webcomic_post.md

 ## The data

-As a first-order approximation of how much she was apologizing, I collected the number of times the word "sorry" appeared in the update text.
-Let's first see whether she's updating less.
-I'll be fitting your basic, barebones linear regression model to the data, which I'll add to the graph.
+As a first-order approximation of how much she was apologizing, I collected the number of times the word "sorry" appeared in the update text for each comic.
+As a first-order approximation of whether the update cycle was slowing down, I'll be fitting your basic, barebones linear regression model to the data, which I'll add to the graph below.

 ![plot of chunk prague_graph](/figure/source/2016-11-14-webcomic_post/prague_graph-1.png)